markdingo/autoreverse/FAQ.md

 then have `autoreverse` listen on port 53 of the external IP address previously in use.
 You set `--passthru` to the listen address of the moved name server.

-With `--passthru` set, `autoreverse` proxies all out-of-bailiwick (Class INET only) queries thru to the existing name server and similarly proxies any response back to the original client.
+With `--passthru` set, `autoreverse` proxies all not in-domain (Class INET only) queries thru to the existing name server and similarly proxies any response back to the original client.
 The query and response are not modified in any way.

 It is speculated that the potential risk with `--passthru` is that some resolvers which track authoritative servers with cookies and maximum-packet sizes *may* get confused due